ACCESSIBLE CUSTOMER SERVICE POLICY

 Providing goods, services or facilities to people with disabilities

-Stone Investment Group Limited and our wholly owned subsidiary, Stone Asset Management Limited (collectively, “Stone”) are committed to meeting our current and ongoing obligations under the Ontario Human Rights Code respecting non-discrimination.
+Stone Asset Management Limited (“SAM” or “Stone”) is committed to meeting our current and ongoing obligations under the Ontario Human Rights Code respecting non-discrimination.

 Stone understands that obligations under the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) and its accessibility standards do not substitute or limit its obligations under the Ontario Human Rights Code or obligations to people with disabilities under any other law.